v1k65/metal-gpgpu/Intro/element_wise_square_1d_array.md

 }
 ```

-kernel is below, each thread will read and square the element.
+kernel code, each thread will read and square the element.

 ```c++
 #include <metal_stdlib>